 Opportunities Available to Master’s-Prepared Cybersecurity Professionals in Utah

 Utah’s information security industry is flourishing with opportunity.
 In fact, in 2020, Cyberseek found that the Salt Lake City metro area had one of the lowest ratios of security workers to job openings in the nation, with more than 2,100 unfilled openings.
 And Burning Glass Technologies found that cybersecurity positions overall had ballooned by almost 100% since 2013.
 The Bureau of Labor Statistics showed an annual median wage of $83,500 for Utah information security analysts in 2020.

 Perhaps what really sets Utah apart, though, is the Utah Data Center, which is located at Camp Williams in Bluffdale.
 The $1.5 billion facility, colloquially known as the “spy center,” was built in 2013 by the National Security Agency (NSA) for the purpose of data collection and monitoring.
 The addition of the NSA facility has brought recognition to the skill and ingenuity of Utah’s cybersecurity force and, as such, has created a wealth of opportunity for master’s-prepared cybersecurity experts.

 A sampling of potential job opportunities for cybersecurity analysts in Utah is shown below.
-This is for illustrative purposes only and doesn’t imply a guarantee of employment:
+This is for illustrative purposes only and doesn’t represent any assurance of employment:

 Network Security Analyst at USANA Health Sciences in Salt Lake City: